GrosvenorTechnology/OemAccessApi/documentation/GettingStarted/GettingStartedSimulator.md

 In this example the `Result` is `FailedOnPermissions:TimeGateClosed` which is an example of an event with a reason after the result code.

 As easy as the inline time gate is to use for demo usage, or cases where access rules vary wildly from user to user, a better route is the use of a shared common timetable.
-Another downside of the inline time, is if the rule changed from 9-17 to 9-18, every user would have to be updated.
+A downside of the inline time, is if the rule changed from 9-17 to 9-18, every user would have to be updated.
 The use of a shared common timetable solves this.

 The first step in this is to update our user to the following: